Serving last names A – K

 College & Career Resources

-Family Connection is a comprehensive website that parents and students can use to help plan for college.
-Family Connection is linked with the software we use in the College & Career office to track and analyze data about college applications, so it provides current information specific to LHWHS.
+Naviance is a comprehensive website that parents and students can use to help plan for college.
+Naviance is linked with the software we use in the College & Career office to track and analyze data about college applications, so it provides current information specific to LHWHS.
 Call 314-983-5442 for your registration code.

 The NCAA Eligibility Center will help you find the tools and information you need to begin the college athletic experience.
 Explore this site to learn more about NCAA, it’s athletics divisions, it’s sports and other information.

 Collegeboard.org is a helpful website that provides important dates and information about SAT and AP testing.